LuKks/hyperforward/README.md

 3) **Other peers can connect to your services:**

-Let's say "lukks" would like to use your VNC (as he's authorized):
+Let's say "lukks" would like to use the VNC (as he's authorized):
 ```bash
 hyperforward local 127.0.0.1:4001 --key lukks --connect vnc1
 ```